 While many of the destinations you’ll visit in Costa Rica will be jam-packed with lots of hikes and activities, Puerto Viejo is a great place to take a break from all of this.
 It’s the ideal location to embrace the relaxed vibe and chill on the most beautiful beaches on the Caribbean side of Costa Rica!

 Puerto Viejo is a place where you can get stuck.
-You know when you just love a place so much, enjoy the way off life and just don’t want to move on.
+You know when you just love a place so much, enjoy the way of life and just don’t want to move on?
 And that’s perfectly fine to do too!

 Where to stay in Puerto Viejo